featuremine/tutorials/market-data02-distribution/README.md

 **Features**:
 - **Performance**: Astoundingly low latencies - 300ns (median) and 1us (max) on a Ryzen 5950X.
-- **Atomicity**: Ensures the entire update to the bus is either done or not done at all.
+- **Atomicity**: Ensures the entire update to the bus is either complete or not done at all.
-- **Non-blocking**: Ensures message memory is secured without obstructions.
-- **Consistency**: Guarantees data consistency across different processes.
 - **Sequential**: Ensures chronological order for message storage and access.
+- **Versatility**: Support for file rollover, indexing, and random access.
 - **Resilience**: In the event of application crashes, data is not lost.
 - **Structured Data**: The data is housed in a flat file.
+- **Simplicity**: Boasts an elementary C and Python API.
+- **Non-blocking**: Ensures message memory is secured without obstructions.
+- **Consistency**: Guarantees data consistency across different processes.
 - **Zero-copy**: Abstains from data copying during read/write.
 - **Availability**: Data pointers remain active until application closure.
-- **Versatility**: Support for file rollover, indexing, and random access.
+- **Discovery**: designed for on-demand data and data discovery.
-- **Simplicity**: Boasts an elementary C API and a Python API.

 Yamal's features render it the ideal choice for constructing a high-performance market data platform aligning with the prerequisites discussed in the introduction.